KennethOnGitHub/KennethOnGitHub.github.io/src/routes/blog/Let's-Build-a-Mini-Chess-Bot.md

 ## Intro
 Back in late 2023, I and a friend took part in [Sebastian Lague's Chess Coding Challenge](https://github.com/SebLague/Chess-Challenge), a competition where chess bots whose code was under 1024 tokens would duke it out for the 2 best rewards known to man, bragging rights and having your name possibly mentioned by a somewhat large internet celebrity.
 Programming with such constraints and a focus a focus on performance means that the code will be **evil**, we are sacrificing readability and extensibility for the sake of making the code shorter and faster, which for most real world applications is a terrible idea.
-Computers are so fast that making very performant code usually isn't particularly important and making code shorter for the sake of shortness is just pointless.
+Making code shorter for the sake of shortness is just pointless and computers are so fast that making very performant code usually isn't particularly important.
 This was my first foray into C#, working collaboratively on code, and chess bots, so the following is by no means perfect, but should give you a good sense of where to start with your own chess bot and the big mistakes I made.
 [[View our bot here]](https://github.com/KennethOnGitHub/KnightToE4F)